Lunch boxes, dodo bones, and parasites: these places are way weirder than your average art museum.

 WHERE: Columbus, Georgia

-Lunchboxes are an important part of any childhood, and that’s what Columbia, Georgia’s Lunchbox Museum pays homage to.
+Lunchboxes are an important part of any childhood, and that’s what Columbus, Georgia’s Lunchbox Museum pays homage to.
 Located inside the Rivermarket Antique Mall, the museum features dozens of metal lunchboxes that reveal our pop obsessions in decades past.
 Visitors can even purchase replica boxes if one piques your nostalgia.
 The museum also notes that the entrance fee is refundable if you’re not “fully satisfied” (which you likely will be).

 Meguro Parasitological Museum